-I'd have to make my own.
-What would I use for my stiff circle for the top and bottom?
-I drug my sweetie Read more [...]
+I'd have to make my own, a DIY barrel shade for my chandelier.
+What would I use for my stiff circle for Read more [...]

 There is nothing like a mural or accent wall to give life to a stale box bedroom.
 I am kind of obsessed with them, partly for their drama and partly because they can be so easy and cheap!
 I currently, as of this post, have 4 murals in my humble abode.
 I have painted each one.
 Now, don't get the wrong idea.
 I am not some fabulously talented artist, painter or magician.
 What I have learned over time is how to make murals simple, funky, and dramatic.
 Anyone can do this, seriously, anyone.
 I am going to do a 4 post tutorial, one post for each mural I have done.
 I will start with the easiest and they will progressively get more difficult.
 Ready for round 1?
 Here we go.

 The Pottery Barn Kids World Map Outline Mural

 I love opening my Pottery Barn Kids catalog and seeing what their set geniuses have come Read more [...]